 Anglers needing advice regarding fishing spots or information on river conditions can call Blackwater Fisheries Research and Development Center near Holt (850-957-6175), or Ted Brown at Becks Lake Fish Camp (850-375-0383).

-The Escambia River also harbors other sport fish such as Choctaw bass, crappie, longear sunfish, and several species of catfish.
-Choctaw bass are more likely to be caught in the upper portion of the Escambia River or in the large tributaries such as Big Escambia Creek and Pine Barren Creek, and are rarely exploited.
-Fishing success in the upper river depends largely upon water levels.
-Both high and low water makes the upper river difficult to fish.
-Anglers should check the river stage before visiting this area.
+In addition to typical sunfish and bass species, the upper Escambia River also harbors other sport fishes such as Choctaw bass, longear sunfish, warmouth, spotted sunfish, shadow bass, and black crappie.
+While all these species can be caught from the mainstem river, large tributaries should not be neglected.
+Big Escambia Creek and Pine Barren Creek have Choctaw bass populations that are rarely exploited.
+Fishing success in the middle and upper river depends largely upon water levels.
+If above normal rainfall occurs, resulting high water levels may make the upper river difficult to fish, thus anglers should check river levels before visiting the middle and upper sections.
 Current water levels throughout Florida are available.

 The FWC reminds anglers that it is illegal to possess Alligator Gar without a Scientific Collectors Permit.
 Alligator gar are an endemic top predator found only in the panhandle rivers and grow to more than 120 pounds.
 Due to limited numbers, harvest is restricted.
 Their gator-like snout is distinctly different than spotted and longnose gar, the two other species of gar found it the panhandle.

 TrophyCatch is FWC's citizen-science program that rewards anglers for documenting and releasing trophy bass 8 pounds or larger.